Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 Figure \ref{fig:1pointer} shows a summary of the transition rules for the $1$-pointers.
 Note that some of these will be further refined when we describe how the right-moving Track $1$ pointers trigger changes on the computation tracks.
 The transition rules are labeled TR-$i$ so that we can refer to them later.

 A $1$-segment begins with the $\arrRone$ pointer at the left end of the chain and ends with $\arrRone$ at the right end of the chain before it transitions to $\arrLtwo$.
-Thus, the $1$-segment lasts for $N-3$ full iterations plus on additional half-iteration.
-Figure \ref{fig:1segment} shows the first and last full iterations of a $1$-segment as well as the last half iteration.
+Thus, the $1$-segment lasts for $N-3$ full round trips plus on additional one-way trip from the left end of the chain to the right end of the chain.
+Figure \ref{fig:1segment} shows the first and last full round trips of a $1$-segment as well as the last one-way trip.

-There are a total of $N-3$ full iterations as the $\arrR$ on Track $2$ moves from the left end of the chain to the right end of the chain.
-Since each full iteration takes $2(N-2)$ clock steps, this accounts for a total of $2(N-2)(N-3)$ clock steps.
-Then in the last half iteration the $\arrRone$ on Track $1$ sweeps from the left end of the chain to the right end of the chain ($N-3$ clock steps) and then the $\arrRone$ transitions to $\arrLtwo$ (one final clock step).
+There are a total of $N-3$ full round trips as the $\arrR$ on Track $2$ moves from the left end of the chain to the right end of the chain.
+Since each full round trip takes $2(N-2)$ clock steps, this accounts for a total of $2(N-2)(N-3)$ clock steps.
+Then in the last one-way trip the $\arrRone$ on Track $1$ sweeps from the left end of the chain to the right end of the chain ($N-3$ clock steps) and then the $\arrRone$ transitions to $\arrLtwo$ (one final clock step).
 The total number of clock steps in a $1$-segment is:

-\begin{claim} Starting from Time $0$ for Tracks $1$ and $2$, every combination of clock configurations for Tracks $1$ and $2$ is reached except those in which Track $2$ has a left pointer $\arrL$ and those that contain a $\arrLone$ on Track $1$ vertically aligned with the $\arrR$ on Track $2$. \end{claim}
+\begin{claim} Starting from Time $0$ for Tracks $1$ and $2$, every combination of clock configurations for Tracks $1$ and $2$ with a $1$-pointer is reached except those in which Track $2$ has a left pointer $\arrL$ and those that contain a $\arrLone$ on Track $1$ vertically aligned with the $\arrR$ on Track $2$. \end{claim}